Spondycode/spondicious.com/src/content/blog/Aerospace.md

 ---
-title: 'Mac Window Management - Aerospace'
+title: "Mac Window Management - Aerospace"
-description: 'Mac Window Management with Aerospace'
+description: "Mac Window Management with Aerospace"
-pubDate: 'Oct 16 2024'
+pubDate: "Oct 16 2024"
-heroImage: '/mydesktop1.jpeg'
+heroImage: "/mydesktop1.jpeg"
 ---

 ## Getting the Best from My Mac Desktop Setup

 My computer is a MacBook Pro with an M1 chip.
 It has a 13-inch screen, and I have two 32-inch screens connected to it.
 I like to have plenty of space to work with.
 The two screens are attached to the desk with arms securely screwed onto the surface, which prevents any stands from resting directly on the desk, giving me more space and making it easier to clean.
 The large screen to the right is set up with full resolution, while the one on the left has a lower resolution.
 I prefer this arrangement because it allows me to have one screen that is easier on my eyes--the one on the left.
 One of the screens is connected through the HDMI port directly on the computer, while the other is connected via a CalDigit box, which I also use to connect several SSD drives.
 The SSD drives are for Time Machine and general backups.
 I have automatic backups running daily using SuperDuper.
 Since I generally use this computer as a desktop machine, I sometimes think I should have bought a Mac mini or a Mac Studio.
 However, it's nice to think that I can disconnect everything and relax on the sofa to work.
 I'm very happy with the MacBook Pro, although I occasionally find that the fans start to spin up and it notifies me that I have too many things running or that an app is using a lot of processing power.